Saurabh-Sithkar/Node.js-Backend-/README.md

 * **Node.js** is mainly **single-threaded**, running JavaScript on a single thread with an event loop, ideal for I/O-bound tasks.
 However, it can be multi-threaded using libuv's thread pool for background tasks and the worker_threads module for parallel execution, allowing it to handle CPU-intensive tasks while keeping the main event loop single-threaded.<br>
 **Every process has atleast one thread(main thread).**<br>
 * Command to add Environment Variables : num=8 age=3 node --inspect app.js<br>
+# What are Executable Files?
+* Binary Executable File
+* Script Executable File